 John Everett Millais, William Holman Hunt and Dante Gabriel Rossetti were the group’s founding members, though their circle quickly expanded to a group of seven with the addition of William Michael Rossetti, James Collinson, Frederic George Stephens and Thomas Woolner.
 It was Dante Gabriel Rossetti who recorded the Pre-Raphaelite’s early aims:

-1, To have genuine ideas to express; 2, to study Nature attentively, so as to know how to express them; 3, to sympathise with what is direct and serious and heartfelt in previous art, to the exclusion of what is conventional and self-parading and learned by rote; and 4, and most indispensable of all, to produce thoroughly good pictures and statues (Rossetti, 135).
+1, To have genuine ideas to express; 2, to study nature attentively, so as to know how to express it; 3, to sympathise with what is direct, serious and heartfelt in previous art, to the exclusion of what is conventional and self-parading and learned by rote; and 4, most indispensable of all, to produce thoroughly good pictures and statues (Rossetti, 135).

 Not long after their founding, the Pre-Raphaelites began to exhibit their works; in 1849, several artworks were shown with the mysterious “P.R.B” initials alongside the artists’ signatures at London’s Royal Academy and Free Exhibition shows.
 Among these was The Girlhood of Mary Virgin by Rossetti (Tate Britain, London), a work regarded today as the first great masterpiece to emerge from this “secret society.”
 Filled with Christian symbolism and executed with exceptional detail and a vibrant palette, the painting fits the Pre-Raphaelite doctrine entirely.

 Rossetti’s painting made waves in London’s artistic circles after its exhibition.
-Capturing the Virgin Mary at home with her mother, St. Anne, and an angel, the work is a compelling marriage of naturalism and medieval revivalism.
+Capturing the Virgin Mary at home with her mother, St. Anne, and an angel, the work is a compelling marriage between naturalism and medieval revivalism.
 Rossetti used the likenesses of his own sister and mother in his depiction of the young Mary and her mother.
-Given the prevalence of classical models in religious art during this period, the use of real models for these holy figures was considered borderline blasphemous in artistic circles of the time.
+Given the prevalence of classical models in the growing relationship between art and religion during this period, the use of real models for these holy figures was considered borderline blasphemous in artistic circles.
 Paired with his revolutionary new style that disregarded traditional perspective, the work offered a radical new alternative to the Academy’s more conventional, neoclassical aesthetics.

 The Second Generation